New Jersey Buddhist Vihara and Meditation Center

 Background:

-The New Jersey Buddhist Vihara & Meditation Center (NJBV & MC), established in 2003, is located on a serene 10-acre property, just 10 minutes from Princeton University and 45 minutes from New York City.
-A Samadhi (meditation posture) statue of Buddha was unveil on the property in Sep 2009.
-The Buddha statue is the largest of its kind in the Western hemisphere.
-Since it’s unveiling, the center has become a New Jersey landmark attracting a steady stream of visitors throughout the year.
+The New Jersey Buddhist Vihara & Meditation Center, founded in 2003, sits on a peaceful 10-acre property just 10 minutes from Princeton University and 45 minutes from New York City.
+In September 2009, the center unveiled a Samadhi-style Buddha statue that now stands as the largest of its kind in the Western Hemisphere.
+Since then, it has become a well-known New Jersey landmark, drawing visitors year-round.

 plan